 - Computer security test and operations engineer

-The computer engineering program provides a strong foundation in both electrical engineering and computer science.
-The curriculum, which is built on a foundation of mathematics and sciences, combines courses from both disciplines that are closely related in understanding, designing and applying knowledge in fields underpinning technology, instrumentation and communications.
-The program emphasizes creative thinking, problem solving, communication and team working skills; it will also enable students to become prepared for a range of roles within the computing industries.
+Our program provides a strong foundation in both electrical engineering and computer science.
+The curriculum, which is built on mathematics and sciences, combines closely related courses from both disciplines to help you understand, design, and apply knowledge in fields underpinning technology, instrumentation, and communications.

 - Computer architecture and parallel programming